OperationSpark/teacher-training-curriculum/Lesson4.md

 Save your changes and view them.
 Take note that the background-color property is used for backgrounds (not surprisingly) but the color property is only used to change the color of text.
 Your heading is still black because you only set the color on the p tag.

+We're using **pixels** to set the font size in the above code.
+Pixels are one of several units of measurement you can use to set length.
+You can use it to set many values such as font-size, padding, and margin.

-### Padding and margins
+### Padding
-Now we're going to start playing with padding and margins. **Padding** is the amount space around content that is inside of an element.
-A **margin** is the amount of space outside of an element.
-You can set padding and margins on all four sides of an element.
+Now we're going to start playing with padding. **Padding** is the amount space around content that is inside of an element.
+You can set padding on all four sides of an element.

 Here's an example of padding around a div: